 - 1. Clear process for faculty to create courses through CurricUNET and steps for approval. - 2.
-Offer students Direct Instruction for GED/HiSET programs or a new self-study module through Aztec - 3.
+Offer students Direct Instruction for GED/HiSET programs or a new self-study module through Aztec. - 3.
 Diverse Curriculum - 4.
 COVID transition to online courses

 - 1. Need to provide an opportunity to students from different programs to participate on the curriculum committee. - 2.
-Need an opportunity to collaborate with Fullerton/Cypress Building Connections and our work with the orange county and city WIB. - 3.
+Need an opportunity to collaborate with Fullerton/Cypress Building Connections and our work with the Orange County and City of Anaheim WIB. - 3.
 NOCE adjunct faculty need to assist with development of curriculum. - 4.
 Consistent Curriculum Review - 5.
 Faculty completing training for Distance Education